Centre didn’t allow Delhi govt's event to see off pilgrims leaving for Ayodhya, claims Kejriwal | Business

 - India

-Delhi Chief Minister Arvind Kejriwal on Friday alleged that the Centre did not allow an event planned by the AAP government at Safdarjung Railway station to see off the first free train for Ayodhya with 1,000 senior citizens.
+Delhi Chief Minister Arvind Kejriwal on Friday alleged that the Centre did not allow an event planned by the AAP government at the Safdarjung railway station here to see off the first free train for Ayodhya with 1,000 senior citizens.

-''We had arranged for a programme at the station to see off devotees.
-Centre government did not allow for the same.
-Now they are not allowing the media to speak to devotees.
-I want to tell the government that this type of behaviour is not appropriate.
-May God bless you,'' he tweeted.
+The chief minister flagged off the train amid chants of ''Jai Shree Ram'' by devotees.

-Devotees could be heard chanting ''Jai Shree Ram'' at the station where the chief minister had gone to flag off the train.
+''Delhi government had organised a programme at the station to send off the pilgrims.
+The central government refused to allow the programme to proceed.
+Now, even the media are not being allowed to talk to the pilgrims.
+I want to tell the central government that this type of behaviour is not right.
+But anyway, may god bless you,'' Kejriwal tweeted.
+The train departed from the station carrying a batch of over 1,000 passengers from Delhi.
+The pilgrims were brought to the railway station by buses and a programme was organised there by the Delhi government to send them off. ''Many senior citizens have gone to Ayodhya today to have darshan of Shri Ram Lalla.
+This is something wonderful and it is a matter of happiness for all of us.
+I came to meet all these people here," Kejriwal told reporters.

 Under the ''Mukhyamantri Tirth Yatra Yojana'', the Delhi government bears the expenditure of the entire pilgrimage of a number of senior citizens to 13 circuits, including places like Puri, Rameswaram, Shirdi, Mathura, Haridwar and Tirupati.